 Prospective students should check with one of career counselors regarding the admission status for an individual program.
 Each program webpage has the career counselor listed.

 Dual Enrollment is the enrollment of students in college classes while still in high school.
 In order for MTC to provide dual enrollment classes, it is necessary to assure the same standards of instruction as in all other college classes, including academic practices and collegiate learning environment.
-High school students may not leave campus during the day for lunch or go to the parking lot.
-If the student must leave for an appointment or due to illness, the parent/guardian will be contacted to confirm that the student has permission to leave and must sign out at the front desk.
 To be eligible for participation in the Dual Enrollment program, students must meet all of the qualifications listed below:

 Students who are taking Dual Enrollment classes at MTC are not eligible to apply for Federal Financial Aid such as Pell grants until they have earned a high school diploma.
 This is because Financial Aid recipients are expected to have completed high school.
 However, your efforts in dual enrollment classes may have an effect on your future financial aid eligibility.
 Financial Aid offices in every college in the country are required to keep track of every student’s academic progress.
 This measurement is called Satisfactory Academic Progress which has the following requirements:

-If a student is projected to graduate from high school before the schedule completion date of an OCP (postsecondary course), the student may not register for that course (OCP) through dual enrollment.
+If a student is projected to graduate from high school before the schedule completion date of an Occupational Completion Point (OCP) (postsecondary course), the student may not register for that course (OCP) through dual enrollment.
 The student may apply to the postsecondary institution and pay the required registration, tuition, and fees if the student meets the postsecondary institution’s admissions requirements (1007.263).

 A dual enrolled student attends MTC tuition free.
-Students will also receive their textbooks free of charge.
+Public school dual enrollment students also receive their textbooks, registration and lab fees free.
 Issued textbooks are the property of MTC and failure to return textbooks at the end of the program will result in a hold on their final OCP certificate.
 All textbook fees must be paid in full prior to future enrollment.
-High school students pay for uniforms and personal specialized equipment needs.
+Private school/home school dual enrollment students are responsible for lab fees, registration fees, and purchasing textbooks.
+All dual enrollment students are required to purchase uniforms, student ID, and personal specialized equipment needs.

 Adult students are charged tuition and lab fees.
 All Main Campus career and technical students are encouraged to join SkillsUSA as a part of their curriculum.
 East Campus students are encouraged to join Health Occupations Students of America (HOSA) and/or SkillsUSA.

-The Test of Adult Basic Education (TABE) is a placement exam used to assess students’ skills in English, Math and Reading.
-The score on the TABE will not prohibit a student from entering a specific program.
-TABE scores simply tell Manatee Technical College the students’ strengths and weaknesses are and allow MTC to help the student complete the program successfully.
-Florida law requires students to pass all three sections of the TABE:
+The Test of Adult Basic Education (TABE) is an exam used to assess students’ skills in English, Math and Reading.
+Your score on the TABE will not prohibit you from entering a specific program.
+TABE scores simply tell Manatee Technical College what your strengths and weaknesses are and allow us to help you complete your program successfully.
+Florida law requires you to pass all three sections of the TABE:

-• To be counted as a completer from the FINAL Occupational Completion Point
+• To be counted as a completer in the FINAL Occupational Completion Point

-If the student is unsuccessful in one part of the TABE, he/she is only required to retake that particular section of the exam.
-If the scores do not meet those required for the particular program, he/she may retest under the following circumstances: Student has completed the required hours of remediation online.
-The cost is $25.00 for six months and includes the re-test.
+If you are unsuccessful in one part of the TABE, you are only required to retake that particular section of the exam.
+If your scores do not meet those required for your particular program, you may retest under the following circumstances: You have completed the required hours of remediation, or after 3 months have passed.